mantidproject/documents/Design/SANS/SANS_V2.md

 ## SNS effort

-A similar port has been performed at SNS by M.D.
+A similar port has been performed at the SNS by M.D.
 When asked about the time it took him to perform the port he provided the following insightful answer:

 >...the re-write took me a good 6 months.
 But that included a re-write of the Reducer (ReductionSingleton), which still exists but is now only used to process the convenience commands that our users use.